 All wages (including superannuation, allowances and fringe benefits) paid to apprentices and trainees are liable for payroll tax and must be included in your returns.

-However, you can claim a payroll tax rebate on wages paid to approved apprentices and new entrant trainees who are recognised by the NSW Department of Industry (NSW DOI).
+However, you can claim a payroll tax rebate on wages paid to approved apprentices and new entrant trainees who are recognised by Training Services NSW.

 For more information, read the apprentice and trainee rebate page.